gvwilson/thirdbit/src/fiction/makers-return/index.md

 and crying at the same time.
 They had done it.
 They had landed.
-They were home.

 The ark tilted slightly.
-"What's that?"
+"Now what?"
 Captain Leung demanded.
 "Are we taking on water?"

 "Checking.
 No."
 Doctor Szego paused.
-"There's something underneath us."
+"There is something underneath us."

 "What?
 What kind of something?"